 Conversion rate optimization is the procedure of growing the percentage of website visitors that take a desired action (convert).
 This is accomplished through a series of significant improvements over time, as Moz describes.
 It starts by measuring existing conversions.
 If your web page has 10,000 visitors per month, and 100 of them convert (make a purchase, send an email, fill out a contact form, make a phone call, etc.) that equates to a 1% conversion rate.
 Then a test is developed (called split testing or A/B testing) where a new and improved version of a web page is developed to compete with the existing page.
-Then the two versions of hte web page are tested and compete with each other to determine a winner.
+Then the two versions of the web page are tested and compete with each other to determine a winner.

 Who takes the test?
 Your website visitors; the people that count the most.
-Each of the two web page versions are displayed to website visitors in an equal but random amount, and once enough tests are completed (called statistical validity), a winner is chosen.
+Each of the two web page versions is displayed to website visitors in an equal but random amount, and once enough tests are completed (called statistical validity), a winner is chosen.
 This process continues indefinitely in an effort to continually increase conversion rates over time.
-This continual improvement process delivers not only increased sales, but powerful insights into your customer’s behavior.
+This continual improvement process delivers not only increased sales but powerful insights into your customer’s behavior.

 There are hundreds of ways to connect with customers online, but online success can be boiled down to two things:

 There are two basic ways to get found online: paid and organic traffic.
 That is why we also specialize in search engine optimization and paid ads.
-After all, you can’t really convert a stranger into a customer until they found you first, right?
+After all, you can’t convert a stranger into a customer unless they found you first, right?
 SEO and paid traffic are the first part of online success.